victornguyen75/link-shortener/README.md

 # Link Shortener

-This app shortens URLs.
+This app that uses short links to redirect you to other websites.
 It is made with

 - SvelteJS
 - SvelteKit